SamitHuang/vllm-omni/examples/online_serving/qwen3_omni/README.md

   - If not provided and query-type is `use_video`, uses default video URL
   - Supports local file paths (automatically encoded to base64) or HTTP/HTTPS URLs
   - Example: `--video-path /path/to/video.mp4` or `--video-path https://example.com/video.mp4`
+- `--image-path` (or `-i`): Path to local image file or URL
+  - If not provided and query-type is `use_image`, uses default image URL
+  - Supports local file paths (automatically encoded to base64) or HTTP/HTTPS URLs
+  - Supports common image formats: JPEG, PNG, GIF, WebP
+  - Example: `--image-path /path/to/image.jpg` or `--image-path https://example.com/image.png`
+- `--audio-path` (or `-a`): Path to local audio file or URL
+  - If not provided and query-type is `use_audio`, uses default audio URL
+  - Supports local file paths (automatically encoded to base64) or HTTP/HTTPS URLs
+  - Supports common audio formats: MP3, WAV, OGG, FLAC, M4A
+  - Example: `--audio-path /path/to/audio.wav` or `--audio-path https://example.com/audio.mp3`
 - `--prompt` (or `-p`): Custom text prompt/question
   - If not provided, uses default prompt for the selected query type
   - Example: `--prompt "What are the main activities shown in this video?"`